-I’m a Vanier Scholar and 2020 Governor General’s Gold Medal recipient for Highest Standing in a Doctoral Program.
-I received my PhD in social psychology from the University of Waterloo in 2020.
-I’m also the proud father of a beautiful little Shorkie named Zara.
+I am currently a Banting Postdoctoral Fellow preparing to begin my fellowship at University College London.
+I will be working with internationally renowned minority stress scholar, Dr. David M. Frost, at the Thomas Coram Research Unit of UCL’s Institute of Education.
+I completed my PhD (2020) in social psychology at the University of Waterloo, where I was a Vanier Scholar and the 2020 recipient of the Governor General’s Gold Medal for highest standing in a doctoral program.
+I’m also the proud father of two beautiful little fur-babies, Zara (Shorkie) and Kyra (Havanese).
 I originally hail from Mexico (you’d never guess by looking at me), grew up between Ontario and Manitoba, Canada, and moved to Ukraine for 2 years before returning to Canada to attend university in Winnipeg, Manitoba.

 I wanted to be an actor, so I enrolled in Theater Arts.
-After my first term, I received an opportunity to audition for the prestigious Winnipeg School of Contemporary Dancers’ Junior Professional Program, was accepted (I’m still not sure how), and spent the next 2 years training to be a professional dancer.
+After my first term, I received an opportunity to audition for Winnipeg’s prestigious The School of Contemporary Dancers’ Junior Professional Program, was accepted (I’m still not sure how), and spent the next 2 years training to be a professional dancer.
 After injury derailed my career potential, I returned to the classroom and began my psychology degree.
-Several years later, here I am, a newly minted doctor and thinking about how to leverage my training, experience, and knowledge to reach out and make a difference in the world.
-This blog is a part of those efforts and I’m excited that you’re here.
+Several years later, here I am, a newly minted doctor and postdoctoral fellow, wondering how to leverage my training, experience, and knowledge to reach out and make a difference in the world.

 Beyond identity processes, I am deeply interested in issues pertaining to gender and sexuality.
-I currently work with Michael Woodford and Simon Coulombe on projects related to LGBT2SIQ+ students’ experiences of university/college campus climates and the impacts on their academic and mental health outcomes.
+I currently work with Drs.
+Michael Woodford and Simon Coulombe on multiple projects examining 2SLGBTQ+ university/college students’ wellbeing, including their mixed-methods study – Thriving on Campus – of Canadian 2SLGBTQ+ university students’ experiences on and perceptions of university campus and how they impact these students’ academic and mental health outcomes.